j-martina/doom-rs/README.md

 `doomfront` uses the `rowan` crate (see the attributions section) - which itself serves as the foundation for [rust-analyzer](https://rust-analyzer.github.io/) - to generate lossless syntax trees that are completely representative of the parsed source and easy to traverse.

-The exception is Gutawer's [`zscript_parser`](https://docs.rs/zscript_parser/latest/zscript_parser/), re-exported under the name `zscript`.
-This emits a tree resembling those of the [`syn`](https://docs.rs/syn/latest/syn/) crate.
-Eventually this will be replaced, but for now it is useful for anyone developing a project requiring ZScript support.

 ### stardate

 `stardate` aims to provide a single API for encoding and decoding all existing standards of Doom maps.